 To give you a picture of our diverse team and glimpse of the world we are building, I’d like to introduce you to six wonderful members of the AJWS family from around the world:

-- Praneeta, our country director in India, spends her days supporting Indian communities that are striving to empower girls and young women to end the tradition of child marriage, to stay in school, and to change societal norms that prevent women from shaping their lives as they see fit.
+- Praneeta, our country advisor in India, spends her days supporting Indian communities that are striving to empower girls and young women to end the tradition of child marriage, to stay in school, and to change societal norms that prevent women from shaping their lives as they see fit.

 - Ah Noh, from Burma, works with ethnic minority groups that have faced vicious brutality at the hands of the Burmese government.
 Ah Noh—herself a member of the Kachin ethnic group and a Christian—stands with Burma’s Muslim minority, the Rohingya, which has suffered near-genocidal persecution in recent years.